pranay3191683/Text-File-Compression-Decompression-using-Huffman-Algorithm/README.md

 1.Run compress.exe or compile source code
 2.Enter name of file to compress

-**Note - Compressed File generated after compression will have .cmp extension
+**Note - Compressed File generated after compression will have .cmp extension and Code.txt file which later you can decompress the code file.
+In Code.txt you have character with huffmancodes.

 For Decompression -
 1.Run decompress.exe or compile source code